-This study uses the historical census microdata that were gathered for the urban community of Rostock in 1867 and 1900.
-The 1867 census was taken on December 3 in the Grand Duchy of Mecklenburg-Strelitz and the Grand Duchy of Mecklenburg-Schwerin on the occasion of these territories' accession to the North German Confederation and the German Customs Union in 1867/68.
-The 1900 census of the Grand Duchy of Mecklenburg-Schwerin was conducted as part of an all-encompassing enumeration of the population of the German Empire on December 1, 1900.
-The two censuses used refined population counting methods, which were first implemented in Germany in the 1860s.
-These censal records provide a standard set of information normally contained in most historical censuses of XIXth century Europe, such as an individual's name and surname, sex, year of birth, place of birth (only for 1900), relationship to the household head, occupational and marital status, as well religion.
-This information was recorded separately for present and absent household members, and in 1900 a separate census form was used in addition to the household forms for each individual.
-While the Rostock enumerations cannot hold a candle to either the more detailed historical population surveys, or the more complex historical database infrastructures that are known to currently exist in the field, the material at our disposal can be successfully used to conduct a structural analysis of the family system.
-Even though these data span long periods of time and originate from different historical contexts, they provide closely comparable information on living arrangements.
-Also, it appears that the historical enumerations of Rostock comply to a large extent with modern demographic standards of census data quality.
-Finally, they are part of one of the few collections of surviving census microdata for complete territories within Germany.
+Empire in 1900.
+The two censuses used modern refined population-counting methods, which were first implemented in Germany in the 1860s.
+These censuses provide a wealth of information, such as an individual's name and surname, sex, year of birth, place of birth (only for 1900), relationship to the household head, occupational and marital status, as well as religion; and can thus be successfully used to conduct a structural analysis of the family system.
+Even though these data span significant distances of time and originate from different historical contexts, they provide closely comparable information on living arrangements.
 In this paper, we use a complete censal collection from 1867, together with a 75 percent random sample from the 1900 census.
-In total, we are dealing with 6,698 households from the first enumeration and 11,054 domestic units from the second one, with an overall population of 69,514 individuals.
+All in all, we are dealing with 6,698 households from the first enumeration and 11,054 domestic units from the second one, with an overall population of 69,514 individuals.

-We conceptualize the relationship between industrialisation and the family domain as the former having an effect on the entirety, or on some constitutive parts, of the prevailing family system.
-The concept of the family system has been used frequently in studies of historical demographic structures, where it has been applied to denote a wide variety of circumstances (Laslett, 1983; Todd, 1985; Wall, 1991, 623; Berquo & Xenos, 1992).
-In line with Polla (2006), we define it as "an entity that comprises the household and marriage arrangements typical of a certain population at a certain time and all connected phenomena".
-Defined in this way, a family system is a social institution that changes with time, and its development depends on the combined effects of numerous external factors, including economic, social, and ecological influences (Polla, 2006, 28-29).
+We conceptualize the relationship between industrialization and the family domain as the former having an effect on the entirety, or on some constitutive parts, of the prevailing family system.
+The concept of the family system has been used frequently in studies of historical demographic structures, where it has been applied to denote a wide variety of circumstances (Laslett, 1983; Todd 1985; Wall 1991, 623; Berquo & Xenos 1992).
+In line with Polla (2006), we define it as "an entity that comprises the household and marriage arrangements typical of a certain population at a certain time and all connected phenomena."
+Defined in this way, a family system is a social institution that changes with time, and its development depends on the combined effects of numerous external factors, including economic, social, and ecological influences (Polla 2006, 28-29).